 (Image courtesy of shimelle under a Creative Commons Attribution 2.0 generic license.)

-going self employed, self employment guidelines, factors considered when preparing to be self-employed, is it better to be self employed or employed, factors to consider when preparing to be self employed, self employed guidelines, working for self, guidelines for self employment, Factors to consider for self employment, how hard is it to be self employed
+self employment guidelines, going self employed, factors considered when preparing to be self-employed, is it better to be self employed or employed, factors to consider when preparing to be self employed, working for self, self employed guidelines, guidelines for self employment, Factors to consider for self employment, work for self